douglasnogueiram/SpringBatchSpanner/README.md

 ```

 > [!NOTE]
-> This exaple does not implement any valid financial calculation
+> This example does not implement any valid financial calculation

  3. Run the application